floodlight/floodlight/README.md

 What is OpenFlow?
 -----------------

 OpenFlow is a open standard managed by Open Networking Foundation.
-It specifies a protocol through switch a remote controller can modify the behavior of networking devices through a well-defined “forwarding instruction set”.
+It specifies a protocol by which a remote controller can modify the behavior of networking devices through a well-defined “forwarding instruction set”.
 Floodlight is designed to work with the growing number of switches, routers, virtual switches, and access points that support the OpenFlow standard.

 Documentation and Support
 -------------------------